 I remember that the grouper was delicious.
-Blackened, spicy with an ear of corn and some slaw.
-One a white paper plate.
+Blackened, spicy, with an ear of corn and some slaw.
+On a white paper plate.
 I polished it off with a Heineken.
 It was a warm early January day, a seafood festival in Florida City.
 We went canoeing after lunch.
 I remember waking up the next morning with an intense thirst and extreme nausea.
 When I tried to get out of bed, I sprawled on the floor, my left side was completely paralyzed!
-I rolled to the sink crawled up and poured myself a glass of water, I gulped it down and to my horror, it felt boiling hot!
-The neurological symptoms soon went away but nausea and fatigue lasted weeks, I lost at least ten pounds.
+I rolled to the sink, crawled up, and poured myself a glass of water, I gulped it down, and to my horror, it felt boiling hot!
+The neurological symptoms soon went away, but nausea and fatigue lasted weeks, I lost at least ten pounds.
 The doctors took that long to diagnose the problem---I had Ciguatera poisoning.
 That delicious grouper had ingested a lot of toxic dinoflagellates and transmitted the toxins to me.
 My first experience with harmful algae.

 Red tides represent one of the most serious threats to coastal ecosystems today.
 Most red tides result from the input of an excessive amount of nutrients from fertilizers, sewage, and soils of nearby land areas to bays, estuaries, and shallow seas.
 These nutrients cause explosive growth of microscopic species of algae, a number of which carry toxins that are harmful or even lethal to other organisms.
 Red tides can be caused by major storms such as hurricanes, which cause excess runoff from the land and resuspension of the seed stages of the algae.